cchitsiang/awesome-stars/topics.md

 - [nsriram/lambda-the-terraform-way](https://github.com/nsriram/lambda-the-terraform-way) - AWS Lambda using Terraform., an Introductory Cookbook
 - [lucagrulla/cw](https://github.com/lucagrulla/cw) - The best way to tail AWS CloudWatch Logs from your terminal
 - [cloudkj/scar](https://github.com/cloudkj/scar) - Deploy static websites in seconds - with HTTPS, a global CDN, and custom domains.
-- [infracost/infracost](https://github.com/infracost/infracost) - Cloud cost estimates for Terraform in pull requests💰📉 Love your cloud bill!
+- [infracost/infracost](https://github.com/infracost/infracost) - Cloud cost estimates for Terraform in pull requests💰📉 Shift FinOps Left!
 - [aramalipoor/aws-cost-saver](https://github.com/aramalipoor/aws-cost-saver) - A tiny CLI tool to help save costs in development environments when you're asleep and don't need them!
 - [fourTheorem/slic-starter](https://github.com/fourTheorem/slic-starter) - A complete, serverless starter project
 - [dabit3/graphql-recipes](https://github.com/dabit3/graphql-recipes) - A list of GraphQL recipes that, when used with the Amplify CLI, will deploy an entire AWS AppSync GraphQL backend.